Worried about AI replacing your job? Learn which jobs are most affected, what AI can and cannot do, and how to evaluate your real career risk.

 It's ignoring how quickly it's being adopted in everyday work.

-Most people who worry about this end up facing one of these decisions next:
+Most professionals who worry about AI eventually face one of these decisions:

 Do I need new credentials to stay competitive?